 My experience buying a sim card in Tanzania

-As I already did the research in advanced about the best network in Tanzania I chose to buy a Vodacom sim card when I entered Tanzania.
+As I already did the research in advanced about the best network in Tanzania and I chose to buy a Vodacom sim card when I entered Tanzania from Zambia.
 As my trip to Tanzania was part of my big Africa overland journey I reached Tanzania coming from Zambia at the town of Tunduma.

-It took a bit of time, but I found a kiosk that was able to sell me a sim card and activate it for me.
+It took a bit of time, but I found a kiosk that was able to sell me a prepaid sim card for tourists and activate it for me.
 Although he tried with my passport and my fingerprint, in the end he couldn’t register the Vodacom for some reason under my name.

 He was also asking 5,000 TZS, little did I know then that it actually only was 1,000 TZS.
 But I had no choice, I wanted to get connected as soon as I arrived.
-And 5,000 TZS is just $2,20, so I didn’t care!
+And 5,000 TZS is just a little over $2 USD so I didn’t care!

-Talking to locals that had a smart phone they mostly had either Vodacom or Airtel, at least in this part of the country.
+Talking to locals that had a smart phone they mostly had either Vodacom or Airtel, at least here in the Western part of Tanzania.

 After 4 days I already ran out of credit, so I asked one of the staff of Lupita Island, a resort in Lake Tanganyika where I was staying, to add another 15,000 credit to my account so I could purchase 7.5 GB data again.
 It all worked smoothly and I activated the data package without problems.
 However, it was then that I found out the Vodacom sim card was actually NOT registered on my name.

 A week later I ran out of MB’s again and tried to add credit to my Vodacom Mpesa account.
 It was then that I was asked for my PIN, which you should normally create when buying a prepaid sim card in Tanzania.